nup002/Mathboard/readme.md

 2) A 3D printed case
 3) Custom keycaps

 All the production files for the PCB are in `/hardware/pcb/Production files`, and can be uploaded directly to [JLCPCB](https://jlcpcb.com).
 You will have to purchase and manually solder the switches, the microcontroller, and the indicator LED.
+A full purchase list can be found in `/hardware/Bill of Materials and Tools.md`.

-The case is very simple, and it should be possible for virtually all 3D printers to print it.
+The case of the Mathboard is very simple, and it should be possible for virtually all 3D printers to print it.
 The `.step` files are located in `/hardware/case`.

-You should use OEM R2 keycaps, since the decals in `/hardware/keycaps/decals` are made for these specific keycaps.
+You should use OEM R2 keycaps, since the decals in `/hardware/keycaps/decals` are made for them.
 Their shape also makes it easier to see the symbols printed on their front faces.
 You must find your own way of printing the keycaps.
 I have been using a UV printer, but you can also use [waterslide decals](https://www.reddit.com/r/MechanicalKeyboards/comments/nncx59/how_to_diy_custom_print_keycaps_using_waterslide/).

 ## Building and flashing the firmware
 The newest firmware version can always be found in the [releases](https://github.com/nup002/Mathboard/releases).
 The releases also contain